frankshearar/Home/Centrally-managing-NuGet-package-versions.md

 ProjectA> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from ProjectA.

-//Removing a package from the solution/Repo - removes from CPVMF as well as from all the projects SolutionDir> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from 'packages.props'.
+//Removing a package from the solution - removes from CPVMF as well as from all the projects SolutionDir> dotnet remove package netwonsoft.json Successfully removed package 'Newtonsoft.Json' from 'packages.props'.
 Successfully removed package 'Newtonsoft.Json' from ProjectA, ProjectB and ProjectD.